 Maintaining a healthy sex life is not easy.
 Couples get into a routine and life gets busy.
 Add kids and demanding jobs to the equation, and maintaining any sort of intimacy is a daunting task.
 But however hard it might be, it's important.
-Good sex can keep couples connected and content.
-And luckily there are tried and tested tips and strategies to help keep that spark alive.
+Good sex keeps couples connected and content.
+Luckily, there are tried-and-tested tips and strategies to help keep that spark alive.

 Meet the Expert

 - Cyndi Darnell is a sex therapist and relationship counselor in New York City.